openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 This is useful to simulate momentary button presses or to drive motors for a predefined amount of time.

-  Off             : When the ON command is issued to the channel.
-The Pulse feature will send an
-                    OFF command after the Pulse duration.
+- **Off:** When the ON command is issued to the channel.
+The Pulse feature will send an OFF command after the Pulse duration.
-  On              : When the OFF command is issued to the channel.
-The Pulse feature will send an
-                    ON command after the Pulse duration.
+- **On:** When the OFF command is issued to the channel.
+The Pulse feature will send an ON command after the Pulse duration.
-  Blink           : Cycles the channel ON, OFF, ON indefinitely with a 50% duty cycle.
-The Blink
-                    operation continues regardless of the commanded channel state.
+- **Blink:** Cycles the channel ON, OFF, ON indefinitely with a 50% duty cycle.
+The Blink operation continues regardless of the commanded channel state.
 This was originaly developed as a way to flash a status LED to visually confirm that a remote pigpiod instance has connectivity to openHAB.